mdombrovsky/forum-deal-notifier-core/README.md

 The telegram bot is not ready for general release and is proprietary, if you want access to it feel free to email me at michaeldombrovsky@gmail.com

-## Limitations

-This can only work on sequential RSS/other post feeds, as it uses the published date to keep track of already shown posts.

-**If the published date is missing or not sorted, such as a RSS feed for popular posts, this will not work**

 ## Usage:
 ```kt
 val manager = PostFinderManager()